Blog :: Network Operations :: Security Operations

 Network Flows: An Unblinking Eye On the Network

 I don’t want to spend too much time drilling down on NetFlow and IPFIX.
 The Plixer blog contains tons of information on what network flows are and how you can collect and store them.
-Check out this post on the basics of NetFlow and IPFIX or the NetFlow Wiki page for a more detailed intro.
+Check out the NetFlow Wiki page for a more detailed intro.

 End to End Network Visibility